Learning How to Live Free

 But before they can subdue him, he manages to rip open the front of Nurse Ratched's uniform.
 The other patients and the oderlies can hardly believe what they see: "(T)he two nippled circles started from her chest and swelled out and out . . . warm and pink in the light."

 I interpret her starched white uniform as sexual repression, like Lady MacBeth in the Shakespeare play MacBeth.
 She prays "Unsex me here!" as she and her husband plan the murder of King Duncan.
-Prayers may work for her.
-They did not work as well for Nurse Ratched.
+Prayers may work for Lady MacBeth.
+They probably would not work as well for Nurse Ratched.

 If I had to choose between battling Army Ants in South America or tending to senile, incontinent old people in end-station institutions, I might still choose the institution.
 Neither choice appeals to me much.
 Army Ants are terrible creatures.
 A short-story by the German author Carl Stephenson, "Leiningen Versus the Ants," published in 1938, describes in graphic terms Army Ants stripping the carcass of a deer.